 Service revenue not under contract is recognized upon the completion of the service performed.
-Spare parts sold on a stand-alone basis are recognized upon title and risk of loss transfer which are generally at the time of shipment.
-Revenues from service contracts are recognized ratably over the contract period.
+Revenue from spare parts sold on a stand-alone basis is recognized when control is transferred to the customer, which is generally at the time of shipment or delivery.
+Revenue from service contracts is recognized ratably over the contract period using a time-based method.
 These contracts represent an obligation to perform repair and other services including regulatory compliance qualification, calibration, certification, and preventative maintenance on a customer's pre-defined equipment over the contract period.
-Service contracts are separately priced and payment is typically received from the customer at the beginning of the contract period.